darqueos/affinibox-challenge/README.md

 Is is nice to note that remote operations can be done through **ssh**.

 #### Question 2
-What are the steps you need to take before you can clone this project?

 To help maintaining a code through development, testing and production phases, a branch flow is set in place.
 Usually the `master` branch is reserved for production code.